Aditya Tiwari

-Life
+Life and career

 He was born in Jabalpur, India and completed his primary education at St. Aloysius Senior Secondary School.
 He then attended the University of East Anglia and received a Master of Arts in Journalism.

 In Queeristan: LGBTQ Inclusion in the Indian Workplace (2020), Parmesh Shahani wrote about meeting Aditya in 2019, describing him as a “young openly gay poet” from Jabalpur whose family’s acceptance empowered him to create “his own queer-friendly universe.”
 Shahani also noted his debut poetry collection, April is Lush, which was published in 2019.
-In 2023, Aditya's anthology Over the Rainbow: India’s Queer Heroes was published by Juggernaut Books during India’s marriage equality hearings.
-The book was featured by The Indian Express as a top Pride Month read.
-The Hindu described it as “lucidly written,” and Hindustan Times noted that it “presents the stories of 19 queer people who have done their bit to bring about positive change in society.”
+The collection has since been archived in the Queer Cultural Resource Directory maintained by the Centre for Studies in Gender and Sexuality at Ashoka University and has received recognition in Lambda Literary Review in the United States.